FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 Step 4: After the waiting period ends, the next cycle begins.
 AIRLab automatically clears the current project and re-imports the Workpiece Registration Template Project.Upon successful import, AIRLab controls the robot to restart workpiece recognition.f recognition succeeds, AIRLab searches for the corresponding welding project.
 If the project exists, Step 3 is repeated.

-Step 5:AIRLab automatically controls the robot to repeat Step 4 based on the configured Cycle Mode and Cycle Count until all automatic welding cycles are completed，as shown in Figure 4-93.
+Step 5:AIRLab automatically controls the robot to repeat Step 4 based on the configured Cycle Mode and Cycle Count until all automatic welding cycles are completed，as shown in the figure below.

 .. important::
     If a robot controller error or AIRLab error occurs during the cycle, the automatic operation stops immediately, requiring manual troubleshooting before resuming.